Innocence Project Shares 9 Best Books of 2024

 In “The Sing Sing Files,” veteran NBC News producer Dan Slepian recalls his two-decade pursuit to uncover the truth and help free six innocent men imprisoned for crimes they didn’t commit.
 At the heart of this book is the powerful bond Mr. Slepian forms with Jon-Adrian “JJ” Velazquez – a man he helped free – and his family, a connection forged through prison visits, court battles, and the shared pursuit of justice.

-It is a story of gutwrenching failure and disappointment and of hope and the power of relationships that sheds light on wrongful convictions and the urgent need for accountability and change.
+It is a story of gut-wrenching failure and disappointment, but also one of hope and the power of relationships, by shedding light on wrongful convictions and the urgent need for accountability and change.

 2. Perspectives and Emotions by Marcellus “Khaliifah” Williams

 “Perspectives and Emotions” is a poignant collection of poetry by Marcellus “Khaliifah” Williams, an Innocence Project and Midwest Innocence Project client who was executed in September despite no evidence linking him to the crime and serious doubts about the integrity of his conviction.
-Written during his two decades on death row, Mr. Williams’ poems are rich with themes of empathy, hope, and survival, surfacing deeply personal experiences of his childhood, loneliness, and racial injustice along with reflections on our systems of justice and incarceration.
-Mr. Williams’ poetry and life are a reminder of the humanity of the people languishing on death row and the risks of an executing an innocent person.
+Written during his two decades on death row, Mr. Williams’ poems evoke themes of empathy, hope, and survival.
+They weave together deeply personal experiences of his childhood, loneliness, and racial injustice with discerning reflections on our criminal justice system.
+Mr. Williams’ poetry and life are a reminder of the humanity of the people languishing on death row and the risks of executing an innocent person.

 3. Framed by John Grisham

-In “Framed,” bestselling author and Innocence Project Board Member John Grisham teams up with Jim McCloskey, the founder of Centurion Ministries, one of the first organizations dedicated to freeing the wrongly convicted, to chronicle through ten true stories.
-They explore how racism, misconduct, flawed testimony, and systemic corruption led to wrongful convictions, taking years — if not decades — of innocent people’s lives.
-With Mr. Grisham’s signature storytelling and meticulous research, “Framed” illuminates these hard-fought battles for exoneration and the pressing need for a transformation of our criminal legal system.
+In “Framed,” bestselling author and Innocence Project Board Member John Grisham teams up with Jim McCloskey, the founder of Centurion Ministries, one of the first organizations dedicated to freeing the wrongly convicted, to explore how racism, misconduct, flawed testimony, and systemic corruption played a significant role in the wrongful conviction of 10 innocent people..
+Through Mr. Grisham’s signature storytelling and meticulous research, “Framed” dives into their hard-fought battle for exoneration and argues for necessary criminal legal reforms.

 4. FRAMED: The Corruption and Cover- up Behind the Wrongful Conviction of William Michael Dillon and his Twenty-Seven Year Fight for Freedom by William Michael Dillon and Ellen Moscovitz

 “FRAMED“ is a gripping firsthand account of wrongful conviction by William Michael Dillon, an Innocence Project of Florida client who was wrongfully convicted of murder in 1981 and spent 27 years fighting for his freedom.
-Mr. Dillon exposes rampant corruption within Brevard County law enforcement, and illustrates how fabricated evidence and a biased judicial system led to his conviction.
-This beautifully crafted memoir takes readers through Mr. Dillon’s heart-wrenching prison experience and ultimately, his exoneration.
-In doing so, Mr. Dillon, who is also the lead singer of the Exoneree Band, offers a compelling testament to the power of persistence in the pursuit of the truth.
+Mr. Dillon exposes rampant corruption within Brevard County law enforcement, and details how fabricated evidence and a biased judicial system led to his conviction.
+This beautifully crafted memoir walks readers through Mr. Dillon’s prison experience and, ultimately, his exoneration.

 5. Ghosts Over the Boiler: Voices from Alabama’s Death Row by Project Hope to Abolish the Death Penalty and Katie Owens-Murphy